-In a week or so the American-based brand plans to start shipping a new line of ruggedized quartz watches.
-Called Luminox Atacama Field Day Date (ref.
-A.1823 & A.1823) they are offered in three variations of the highly legible dial, and equipped with their signature micro-tubes that are filled with virtually non-radioactive tritium gas.
-The new timekeepers offer superb night-time legibility, although their trendy gunmetal-colored PVD coating is not particularly suitable for an everyday beater, like this one.
-Besides the trendy Day Date model that we review here, the series will also include a more impressive chronograph model that costs around 30 percent more, but actually gives you less bang for the buck.
+The ruggedized Luminox Atacama Field Day Date (ref.
+A.1823 & A.1823) is offered in three variations of the highly legible dial and is equipped with their signature micro-tubes that are filled with virtually non-radioactive tritium gas.
+The new collection offers superb night-time legibility, although the trendy gunmetal-colored PVD coating is not particularly suitable for an everyday beater, like this one.
+Besides the Day-Date model that is briefly reviewed here, the series will also include a more impressive chronograph model that costs around 30 percent more, but, disappointingly, gives you less bang for the buck.

 Just like most timepieces from the brand, the Luminox Atacama Field is offered in a military-style black matte PVD-coated case and currently sports two versions of its large (kudos to the vintage-styled ultra-slim bezel) dial: black (ref.
-A.1833) that seems to be perfect with basically any type of casual and tactical dress, and violet(ish, ref.
+A.1833) that is perfect with any type of casual and tactical dress, and violet(-ish, ref.
 A.1823) that for obvious reasons will probably not sell as good as the black one.

-Predictably, both version of the wristwatch are offered with the well-known Luminox Light Technology (LLT).
+Predictably, both versions are offered with the well-known Luminox Light Technology (LLT).

-Being essentially a set of tritium-filled tubes that are installed on hour markers (1st-11th are green and the 12th is orange) and hour and minute hands, the LLT tubes are very bright significantly increasing watch’s legibility in twilight and tend to serve for as a long as 25 years.
+Being essentially a set of tritium-filled tubes that are installed on hour markers (1st-11th are green and the 12th is orange) and hour and minute hands, the LLT tubes are very bright significantly increasing legibility in twilight and tend to serve for as long as 25 years.

 This Atacama Field is powered by an inexpensive Ronda 517 Swiss quartz movement, which is built on one jewel, is 26.20 mm in diameter and 3.0 mm thick.
 Sporting a standard three-hands layout and capable of displaying current day and date, the movement can run for about 45 months before changing the battery and is accurate within -10/ +20 seconds per month.